ibportugal/mms142-groupk-2023.github.io/README.md

 **Accessible and Convenient**

-Since it doesn't require in-depth knowledge about coding, Low-code and No-code "limits the barrier to entry for software creation" (Northwest Executive Education, 2023).
+Since it does not require in-depth knowledge about coding, Low-code and No-code "_limits the barrier to entry for software creation_" (Northwest Executive Education, 2023).
 It offers a wider accessibility for contributors.
 Someone can create a mobile application without hiring a development team; an amateur developer can produce an enterprise-level application or code effectively.
 Low-code and no-code are accessible and convenient to use even to inexperienced and non-developers.

 **Promotes Collaboration**

-Since low-code and no-code platforms are accessible to both experienced and non-experienced developers and technical and non-technical teams, it opens avenues for collaboration for both kinds of users.
-It allows team members with different skill sets to collaborate without needing to be coding-savvy.
+Low-code and no-code platforms open avenues for collaboration for both kinds of users, given its accesibility to both experienced and non-experienced developers and technical and non-technical teams

+This allows team members with different skill sets to collaborate without needing to be coding-savvy.
 Appian described low-code and no-code platforms as a well-organized toolbox, helping an enterprise's development team to collaborate, "ensuring that changes are organized, tracked, and understood".

 **Cost-Saving**